optiz0r/mcollective-puppetenvsh-agent/README.md

    https://github.com/optiz0r/gentoo-overlay
  - Sabayon - Pre-build packages are available in my packages.sihnon.net entropy overlay: http://pkg.sihnon.net/entropy/standard/packages.sihnon.net/
+ - RedHat/Centos/Debian - Agent can be packaged using `mco plugin package`.

 For other platforms, install the plugin manually by copying the agent and util directories into your mcollective plugin directory.
 Or feel free to build a